“The illiterate of the future are not those who can’t read or write but those who cannot learn, unlearn, and relearn.” — Alvin Toffler

 Decision-making is not all about gathering the data, evaluating everything, and making the perfect decision.
 It’s much complex than that.

 Combine reason with intuition to make decisions in your life.
 Every decision won’t be perfect.
-But at least you won’t regret because you took the time to think and listen to your intuition.
+But at least you won’t regret it because you took the time to think and listen to your intuition.
 If you don’t do that, you will keep wondering what might have happened if you did things differently.

-Reasoning is good but it should not interfere with your intuition.
+A reasoning mind is good but it should not interfere with your intuition.
 Animals don’t have a reasoning system.
 They only have intuition since birth.
 There’s an internal intelligence they don’t ignore.
 Somehow, they figure out what to avoid and where to go to find food and mates.

 3. People’s Expectation Of You Is Your Responsibility